kubernetes/website/content/en/blog/_posts/2019-12-21-Kubernetes-on-MIPS.md

 We built the kubernetes-MIPS component manually and finished the conformance test, which verified the feasibility of Kubernetes On the MIPS platform and greatly enhanced our confidence in promoting the support of the MIPS architecture by Kubernetes.

-In the future, we will actively contribute our experience and achievements to the community, submit PR and patch for MIPS, etc. We hope that more developer and company in community could join us and promote the Kubernetes for MIPS.
+In the future, we plan to actively contribute our experience and achievements to the community, submit PR, and patch for MIPS.
+We hope that more developers and companies in the community join us and promote Kubernetes on MIPS.

 Contribution plan：